codeclimate/codeclimate-rubocop/config/contents/style/optional_arguments.md

-This cop checks for optional arguments to methods that do not come at the end of the argument list
+This cop checks for optional arguments to methods that do not come at the end of the argument list.

 ### Example:
     # bad